Provincie-Zuid-Holland/satellite-images-datascience/README.md

 We have tried different models all of which below are given descriptions, our custom Scaled Spectral Profile Contrast model, a random forest model based on annotations training data and a deep learning model based on annotations training data.

-After research we decided to go for the random forest model based on annotations based on annotations training data.
+After some research we decided to go for the random forest model based on annotations based on annotations training data.
-Thus model gave us the best execution performance and model performance, since we are predicting a lot of pixels execution performance is also important
+This model gave us the best execution performance and model performance, since we are predicting a lot of pixels, execution performance is also important

 ## Random forest model based on annotated training data.

-After various testing we decided that annotating SuperView Satellite data in necessary to have objective dataset to score models on and the train a model on.
+After various testing we decided that annotating SuperView Satellite data is necessary to have objective dataset to score models on and the train a model on.

 ### Annotations.